hpe-dev-incubator/hpe-dev-portal/content/blog/becoming-a-linux-kernel-contributor-following-the-journey-of-souptick-joarder.md

 As a leading global, edge-to-cloud company, Hewlett Packard Enterprise (HPE) prides itself in employing team members who share one common purpose: to advance the way people live and work.
 Because of this, HPE boasts some of the finest [Open Source](https://www.hpe.com/us/en/open-source.html) engineering talent.
 In this blog series, you’ll get to meet a number of them as I interview some of the Open Source experts who make up our team.

 In this blog interview, Souptick Joarder, who has been contributing to the Linux Kernel for the last four years, describes his journey on becoming a trusted patch reviewer and contributor to Linux.
-Souptick first encountered Linux while studying embedded systems and became interested in Linux kernel programming due how Linux lent itself to exploration and modification according to one’s needs.
+Souptick first encountered Linux while studying embedded systems and became interested in Linux Kernel programming due to how Linux lent itself to exploration and modification according to one’s needs.
 He appreciated being able to give back to the community.
 Souptick received his Master of Technology degree in software systems at the Birla Institute of Technology and Science and works for HPE as a storage systems engineer.

 ### Contributing to such a large Open Source project must be a daunting task.
 What advice would you give to would-be contributors?